About the Clinical Ethics Fellowship

 • The goals and objectives of this fellowship include the following:

-• Acquisition of professional skills for academic achievement in the field of bioethics, including research, CV development, and career building (fellows will be prepared to take a faculty position in the field of bioethics in both hospital and academic settings).
+• Acquisition of professional skills for academic achievement in the field of bioethics, including research, CV development, and career building

-• Obtain skills to conduct scholarly research related to clinical ethics and bioethics in both independent and highly collaborative research settings.
+• Obtain skills to conduct scholarly research related to clinical ethics and bioethics in both independent and highly collaborative research settings

 Fellowship Activities

-Some common fellowship activities include:
+Some common fellowship activities in years 1&2 include:

 • Assist in drafting hospital policies, including conducting background research